William Buddicom: Legacy

-Buddicom was one of the great pioneers of the industrial revolution, best known for having designed and built locomotive engines that bore his name.
-Arguably, his biggest impact was restructuring the way railways managed expenditure, turning them in to profitable enterprises.
+Buddicom was one of the great pioneers of the Industrial Revolution, best known for having designed and built locomotive engines that bore his name.
+Arguably, his biggest impact was restructuring the way railways managed expenditure, turning them into profitable enterprises.
 He met his wife in Rouen, where they were married in 1845.
-His wife and two young daughter were evacuated a few years later during the unrest, setting up home in Flintshire.
+His wife and two young daughters were evacuated a few years later during the unrest, setting up home in Flintshire.
 By 1850, Buddicom was a wealthy man and was looking for a home to fit his standing in North Wales.
 In 1852, Buddicom purchased Penbedw Hall, which included 1,820 acres of land.
 Ironically, in 1861, the Mold and Denbigh Junction Railway cut across his estate, much to his annoyance, opening a station at Nannerch in 1869.
 At the time, Buddicom was a director of a number of companies including the Hereford, Hay and Brecon Railway close to home in Flintshire, as well as further afield with the Dublin and Meath Railway, as far away as the Central Argentine Railway.
 From 1862 to 1867, Buddicom was a partner with Edward Blount in a Merchant Bank based in Paris.
 Buddicom was a justice of the peace in Flint and served as High Sheriff of the County in 1864.